kubeflow/blog/_posts/2021-10-13-unified-training-operator-release.md

 ## Acknowledgement

-The unified training operator is the outcome of efforts from all existing Kubeflow training operators and aims to provide a unified and simplified experience for both users anddevelopers.
+The unified training operator is the outcome of efforts from all existing Kubeflow training operators and aims to provide a unified and simplified experience for both users and developers.
 We'd like to thank everyone who has contributed to and maintained the original operators.

 * PyTorch Operator: [list of contributors](https://github.com/kubeflow/pytorch-operator/graphs/contributors) and [maintainers](https://github.com/kubeflow/pytorch-operator/blob/master/OWNERS)
 * MPI Operator: [list of contributors](https://github.com/kubeflow/mpi-operator/graphs/contributors) and [maintainers](https://github.com/kubeflow/mpi-operator/blob/master/OWNERS)